 The Iron Kingdoms have the Trollbloods, which are split into several different kinds.
 You have the Dire Trolls (massive and stupid), the Full Blood Trolls (not too bright, still pretty tall), Trollkin (who basically take the role of Orcs in IK) and Pygmies (small but not as bright as trollkin).
 The Trollkin have been dicked over by pretty much every faction in Warmachine and Hordes.
 They regenerate like a number of examples on this page, able to grow back a limb that's chopped off.
 With Dire Trolls or Full Blooded Trolls, the limb that was dismembered may grow into a tiny troll called a Whelp (with an over-sized limb, hand, foot, or even a finger, depending on what they are regenerating out of), kind of like starfish.
 Trolls view their whelps a bit like kids, a bit like pets, and (for the Dire Trolls and full-blooded trolls) a bit like snacks.

-In a Brazilian RPG setting (called Tormenta), Trolls are Plant-people (well, maybe fugus people, can't remember), thus justifying they vulnerability to fire and regeneration.
+In a Brazilian RPG setting called Tormenta, Trolls are Plant-people (well, maybe fungus people, can't remember), thus justifying their vulnerability to fire and regeneration.
 They are of the tall, mean and brainless monster variety.

-There is also a monster race from another dimension, can't remember the name, but they share the extreme sexual differences from some Troll tales, the women are beautifull elf-like, and the men are big, brutish, with green hair and four arms, but both are good.
+There is also a monster race from another dimension, can't remember the name, but they share the extreme sexual differences from some Troll tales: the women are beautiful and elf-like, and the men are big, brutish, with green hair and four arms, but both are good.